SQL Foreign Key Constraint | Foreign Key In SQL Example

 - Constraint name: It is a constraint name defined by a user.

 - Primary_key_table: This a table where the primary key resides.

 - column_list_of_primary_key_table: List of columns that are used for making the primary key in a table.

 Create table customers ( Id integer primary key, Name varchar(20), Age integer, Address varchar(25), Salary integer);

-In the above statements, we have created customers table with ID as a primary key.
+In the above statements, we have created a customers table with ID as a primary key.

-Let’s create Table which will be having foreign keys.
+Let’s create a Table which will be having foreign keys.

 Create table orders ( Id integer, Date date, Cust_id integer foreign key references Customers(Id), Amount integer, Primary key(Id));

 In the above statements, we have created the orders table with ID as primary key and Cust_id as reference key, i.e. a foreign key which is referring to the primary key of the customers table.

 This is used when a table is created without making any column as a foreign key.
 Using the alter statement, we can create a foreign key.
 Then to do that use the following Syntax.